 dns-prefetch.
 The cross-origin domain is then specified in the href attribute:

-dns-prefetch is only effective for DNS lookups on cross-origin domains, so avoid using it for your site.
+dns-prefetch is only effective for DNS lookups on cross-origin domains, so avoid using it to point to your site or domain.
 This is because the IP behind your site’s domain will have already been resolved by the time the browser sees the hint.

 Link: <https://fonts.googleapis.com/>; rel=dns-prefetch